bullbots/TestPixy2USBCameraServer/README.md

 ### Must deploy frcNativeArtifact

-I am still working through the issue as well where one must deploy an frcNativeArtifact in order to get the following libraries:
+I am still working through the issue as well where one must deploy an frcNativeArtifact first in order to get the following libraries:

 Task :deployFrcUserProgramLibrariesRoborio

 -F-> *\linux\athena\shared\libwpilibcd.so -> libwpilibcd.so @ /usr/local/frc/third-party/lib

 -F-> *\linux\athena\shared\libcameraserverd.so -> libcameraserverd.so @ /usr/local/frc/third-party/lib